-All 9 selected projects are presented to an audience of industry decision makers, including funders, sales agents, producers and festival programmers.
-One-to-one meetings follow the presentations.
+All nine selected projects are presented to an audience of industry decision makers, including funders, sales agents, producers and festival programmers.
+One-on-one meetings follow the presentations.

-The program Awards are handed within this event.SCRIPT CONSULTANT TRAINEES
+The program's awards are handed out at this event.SCRIPT-CONSULTANT TRAINEES

-The script consultants are also presented within the showcase to an audience of industry decision makers, including funders, sales agents, producers and festival programmers.
-They use the networking opportunities at the event for their future careers as well.
+The trainees are also presented during the showcase to the audience of industry decision makers, including funders, sales agents, producers and festival programmers.
+Networking opportunities at the event may bring dividends for future careers.

-Follow-up workshop Company Time offers producer participants of the Feature Launch program the support in the area of company sustainability and strategic business planning.
+This follow-up workshop offers participating producers support in the areas of company sustainability and strategic business planning.
 This training is designed and co-organized with our partner EAVE.

-The workshop is led by Linda Beath, project financing and strategic business planning expert consulting European and international producers.
-Her areas of expertise also include policy issues or new business models involving digital media.
+The workshop is led by Linda Beath, an expert on project financing and strategic business planning who advises both European and international producers.
+Her areas of expertise also include public policy and new business models relating to digital media.

-During 4 working days, the participants will enhance their entrepreneurial skills, analyse their companies, and get feedback both from Linda, and renowned experts from European film industry who will share their personal experience in leading their businesses – in and outside the region of Central and Eastern Europe.
+Over four days, participants will enhance their entrepreneurial skills, analyze their own companies, and receive feedback from both Linda and renowned experts from the industry, who have experience working both inside and outside Central and Eastern Europe.

-After the workshop, the participants will get an opportunity to attend online follow-up with an expert to further discuss the individual strategy for their company.
+After the workshop, participants have the opportunity to follow up with an expert online, to discuss the individual strategy for their company further.Lectures